mnagy94/jexer/docs/images.md

        starting cursor position, and on the row immediately below the image.

-  - If scrolling is omitted or specified as disabled, then:
+  - If scroll is omitted or specified as 0 (disabled), then:

     a.
 The screen is never scrolled.